Guide to Using Your New Wix Studio Website Template

 Keep it concise.

-Dont write "image of" simply say what you see
+Don't write "image of," simply say what you see

-What is Keywords?
+What are Keywords?

 Keywords help search engines understand the content of your pages and improve your ranking for relevant searches.
 Learn how to use keywords on our blog.